Fahad542/project-proposal-1/README.md

 Project:
 RSA CRYPTOGRAPHY (c++)
-To encrypt numbers into msg then decrypt them into numbers.
+To encrypt numbers into message then decrypt them into numbers.